ferueda/ts-leetcode/README.md

 # ts-leetcode

-A collection of popular [LeetCode](https://leetcode.com/) problems that I've solved in [TypeScript](https://www.typescriptlang.org/).
+A collection [LeetCode](https://leetcode.com/) problems I've solved in [TypeScript](https://www.typescriptlang.org/).

 Each directory includes a: